jaekwon/cosmos_roadmap/shape_of_cosmos/README.md

 If there is to be many hubs and many staking tokens, what is the purpose of the Cosmos Hub?

+The Cosmos Hub should be the standard interchain staking hub.
+It becomes the standard by doing one thing really, really well.
+Everything that is

 ### Function of the Hub

 * Serving as hub to many zones for IBC token pegging